Enter the 2022 Poster for Change contest HERE.

 -Foster a Culture of Inclusion

-Each year Counselors for Change sponsors a mental health awareness poster contest open to public, private, and home school 6-12th grade students.
+Each year Counselors for Change sponsors a mental health awareness poster contest open to public, private, and home-schooled 6-12th grade students.

-The Counselors for Change Board of Directors, Committee Members, Volunteers, and Community Representatives will oversee selection of the posters achieving awards.
+The Counselors for Change Board of Directors, Committee Members, Volunteers, Student Groups, and Community Representatives will oversee selection of the posters achieving awards.

 There will be four posters chosen for junior high school (6th-8th grade) and four posters chosen for senior high school (9th-12th grade) awards.
 The winning posters will be selected based on the following categories:

 Empower Award: Poster that best empowers people with resources to improve their mental health with representations of healthy skills and resources to achieve optimal mental health and wellness.

 Inspire Award: Poster that best inspires people to take action to improve individual and community mental health by changing the conversations around mental health and challenges destructive mental health myths, stereotypes, and stigmas.